 The SoundEar 3 comes with two powering options: USB (5V) or 24VDC.
 When using the current loop or DC output the unit must be powered by 24VDC, it will not work with the USB power option.
 For convenience, the 24VDC power connections are on the same connector as the current loop outputs and ground.

-At the rear of the noise warning sign there is a connector block - the green part on the image.
+At the rear of the noise warning sign there is a connector block.
 This connector pulls out of its socket and contains screw terminals to connect the following:

 The SoundEar 3 Noise Warning Sign includes standard 4-20mA Current Loop outputs.
 These provide a signal that does not degrade due to resistance, allowing for longer cable runs, limited by the ability to drive the current.